• Skip to primary navigation

 • Place your Kumpir on a serving plate and add your favorite toppings.
 Serve immediately as Kumpir tastes best when made freshly.

-• You can check the doneness of potatoes by poking with a skewer or a small knife.
+• You can check the doneness of potatoes by poking them with a skewer or a small knife.

 Nutrition